 There are gorgeous nightwear and loungewear sets out there.
 Babydolls, chemise, playsuits, kimonos and dressing robes are gorgeous and can be used to cover up areas that you’re perhaps a little self-conscious about.
 Or be like Immodesty Blaize pictured here and break all the rules by wearing a dress or gown that you love.
 Your boudoir shoot, your rules!

-Finally, remember that no one can see the size label in your lingerie, or your clothes – size up for comfort instead of sizing down.
-Wearing something SLIGHTLY looser is 100% better than something slightly too tight.
+Finally, remember that no one can see the size label in your lingerie, or your clothes – so size for comfort instead.
 After all, style and comfort have no size limit and absolutely won’t compromise on your sexiness!